unimi-dse/c7e91428/README.md

 ### plotplayer

-The function `plotplayer()` creates a barplot that enables to visualize the different performances of the selected player in terms of score during the seasons considered in the datased
+The function `plotplayer()` creates a barplot that enables to visualize the different performances of the selected player in terms of score during the seasons considered in the dataset

 ```R
 plotplayer()